jedi-studio/Apexfy.js-Docs/ApexAI/AI Function.md

 const imageUrls = await ApexImagine(imageModel, imagePrompt, { number: imageCount, negative: imageNegativePrompt });
 console.log(imageUrls); // Logs an array of image URLs
 ```

-This example demonstrates how to use both `ApexChat` and `ApexImagine` functions with appropriate prompts and parameters.
-Adjust the model names, prompts, and parameters according to your specific use case.